 What is the PROMPT method?

-PROMPT is a highly successful treatment method for children with motor speech disorders such as apraxia or dysarthria.
-Adults with similar conditions have also been shown to benefit from the PROMPT method.
+PROMPT is a successful, evidence-based treatment method for children with motor speech disorders such as apraxia, dysarthria or phonological disorders.

-During PROMPT, a speech-language pathologist manually guides a patient’s articulators—jaw, lips, vocal folds, and tongue—by targeting certain words, phrases, or sentences.
-They use touch cues to shape and support the proper movements of the articulators.
-In doing so, the therapist helps the patient produce phonemes, or the smallest units of sound that distinguish one word from another.
+In a typical PROMPT therapy session, a speech-language pathologist will manually guide the child’s jaw, lips, vocal folds, and tongue by targeting certain words, phrases, or sentences.
+They use touch cues to shape and support movements.
+In doing so, the therapist helps the child produce phonemes (the smallest units of sound that distinguish one word from another).

-Together, the therapist and child progress through the hierarchy of sounds at a steady pace, moving to more sounds only when the patient is ready.
-The patient learns through assistance and repetition to plan, organize, and create steadily more advanced vocal sounds
+Together, the therapist and child progress through the hierarchy of sounds at a steady pace, moving to more sounds only when the child is ready.
+Children learn (through assistance and repetition) to plan, organize, and create increasingly more advanced speech sounds.

 PROMPT is literally a hands-on method of improving speech.
 At the beginning, the therapist relies heavily on touch cues to guide patients.
 As speech skills improve, the touch cues like training wheels are gradually removed.

 To be certified in the PROMPT method, a speech-language pathologist attends PROMPT training courses and meets a number of certification requirements established by the PROMPT Institute.
-Many of our therapists here at TherapyWorks are PROMPT certified.
+Many TherapyWorks therapists are PROMPT certified.

 How to help a child with apraxia or other motor speech disorders

 If you have a child with motor-speech difficulties, you may already know that conventional articulation therapy can be frustrating and may not always produce the best results for your child.
 The PROMPT method provides children with mass practice and repeated tactile, aural, and visual cues.
-They will see how a sound is made, hear what it should sound like, and feel exactly how to produce it with their own vocal articulators.
+They will see how a sound is made, hear what it should sound like, and feel exactly how to produce it.

 If you think your child may benefit from a PROMPT-based treatment approach, please do not hesitate to reach out to us.
 We’d be happy to match your child to one of our PROMPT-certified speech-language pathologists.

-Get a free phone consultation or click the Get Started button on our homepage.
-Simply answer a few questions about your child and their specific needs, and the TherapyWorks team will follow up as soon as possible with our recommendations.
+Click the Get Started button on our homepage.
+Simply answer a few questions about your child and their specific needs, and the TherapyWorks team will follow up with scheduling and PROMPT trained therapist options.